erooma/Linux-Server-Application/README.md

 >`sudo a2ensite puppies`

-/*/* this line is necessary for oauth2 authentication.
+The ServerAlias description is necessary for oauth2 authentication.
 Replace X with appropriate server address.

 (v) Create the wsgi file.